 August: The Haavara Agreement, a scheme allowing German Jews to emigrate to Palestine, is approved by the Nazis.

-May 17th: Jews removed from the national health insurance scheme.
+May 17th: Jews are removed from the national health insurance scheme.

-July 10th: Jews banned from obtaining legal qualifications, such as a law degree.
+July 10th: Jews are banned from obtaining legal qualifications, such as a law degree.

 July 20th: The Schutzstaffel (SS) is given autonomy from the SA, as well as increased paramilitary and police powers.

-August 2nd: On the death of President Hindenburg, Hitler claims his executive powers and becomes Fuhrer.
+August 2nd: On the death of President Hindenburg, Hitler claims the former president’s executive powers and becomes Fuhrer.
+This move is endorsed by a public plebiscite (vote).

 September 6th: By-laws outlaw the sale of Jewish newspapers in the street.